maya-schles/maya-schles.github.io/_pages/hobbies.md

 ---

 # TTRPG
+TTRPG is the category of games like "Dungeons and Dragons", games which are somewhere in between board games and make-believe collaborative storytelling.
-I'm an avid tabletop RPG player—mostly as a player, though I've occasionally stepped in as GM.
+I'm an avid TTRPG player—mostly as a player, though I've occasionally stepped in as GM.
 I play with friends on weekends across a variety of systems.

 Check out [Final Pulse](https://www.drivethrurpg.com/en/product/515985/final-pulse), a homebrew rulebook for Vampire the Masquerade created by my GM.